canberk-yilmaz/nuxt-user-management/README.md

-# Nuxt 3 Supabase Exercices
+# Nuxt 3 Supabase Exercises

 ## This example provides the steps to build a basic user management app.
 It includes: